01201010/01201010/README.md

 }

 /**
- * Toggles the state of the game
+ i Toggles the state of the game
  */
 function togglePause() {
     var e = document.getElementById('pause');